A few weeks ago I arranged a short weekend trip to Austria to meet a good Slovak friend of mine.

 Occasionally you get special offers with a little less price though, with the disadvantage of charging your credit card immediately and refund of your money is not possible.

 Two days before the meeting with all the expenses paid, my friend told me that it is not possible to come to Austria during the weekend (this was not my friend’s fault).

 And so I had a hotel room booked and my credit card charged, but there was actually no longer any reason to make this trip.

 What was my Plan B?
-Weekends without schedule respectively free time are comparatively rare, so staying at home and doing some recreational activities or biking would have been possible options.
+Weekends without schedule respectively free time are comparatively rare for me, so staying at home and doing some recreational activities or cycling would have been possible options.